pgilad/esformatter-braces/README.md

 This plugin currently blindly wraps the needed statement with `{ %s }` formatting.

-For any additional formatting (such as braces placement and spacing) use esformatter or other plugins for that.
+For any formatting (such as braces placement, spacing and line wrapping) use esformatter or other plugins for that.

 ## Goals